bhagenbourger/hue-monitoring/README.md

 Indicies and alias are created by `logstash`.

-Elasticsearch can be queried at `http://localhost:9200`.
+Elasticsearch can be queried at `http://localhost:9201` or `http://localhost:9202`.

 ### Kibana
 Kibana is connected to Elasticsearch to query data and available at `http://localhost:5601`.